TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 python splice_junctions.py -b alignment.bam -db hg38_GENCODE39.bed -o test_out.txt -c "chr6:151690496-152103274"
 ```

-#22.04.22
+## 22.04.22
 New script that finds alternative splicing events in the gencode bed file and then finds how many reads they have in the bam file and calculates psi scores for each event.
 Rn this is only implemented for Casette exons.
+The Psi scores dont work yet.

 It is again runable on a region, or on the total genome.
 runs with: